-The Waverley Borough Council Landscape Study - Part 1: Farnham & Cranleigh, 2014 provides the most up to date assessment of the landscape character, value and sensitivity of detailed segments of the countryside around the town (available at weblink).
-The Study indicates that as well as the high landscape value and sensitivity of the areas to the south of the town being considered for AONB designation, there are also areas of high landscape value and sensitivity at and adjoining Farnham Park and to the north of Hale, Heath End and Weybourne in the narrow gap with Aldershot.
+The Waverley Borough Council Landscape Study - Part 1: Farnham & Cranleigh, 2014 provides the most up to date assessment of the landscape character, value and sensitivity of detailed segments of the countryside around the town (available at www. farnham.gov.uk/shapefarnham).

+The Study indicates that as well as the high landscape value and sensitivity of the areas to the south of the town being considered for AONB designation, there are also areas of high landscape value and sensitivity at and adjoining Farnham Park and to the north of Hale, Heath End and Weybourne in the narrow gap between Farnham and Aldershot.
+Much of these areas form part of the adopted Local Plan's Areas of Great Landscape Value.

-The draft Neighbourhood Plan seeks to retain the landscape character of the areas of high landscape value and sensitivity, as shown on Map E, and to avoid allocating sites for development in these areas.
+The Neighbourhood Plan seeks to retain the landscape character of the areas of high landscape value and sensitivity, as shown on Map E, and to avoid allocating sites for development in these areas.